celestial4498-prog/github.io/README.md

 | **sagittariusas** | Sagittarius A* — the Milky Way's central supermassive black hole |

 ### 🪐 Planets

-8 planets, each with 11 modules: atmosphere, geology, terrain, physics, rendering, and more.
+8 planets, each with up to 11 modules — atmosphere, geology, terrain, physics, rendering, and more.

 | Crate | Body |
 |-------|------|